-Able is the lead pastor of Fort St James Evangelical Free Church (BC, Canada) and has been a senior pastor for six years.
-He has a passion for rural ministry, enjoys reading, movies, playing sports, chess, coffee, beer, watching MMA, hunting, fishing, and songwriting (he's written over 25 songs and recorded three CD’s).
-He's been married to his wonderful wife, Abbe, for 11 years.
+Able is the lead pastor of Christ Evangelical & Reformed Church (Hardin, Montana) and has been a senior pastor for ten years.
+He has a passion for rural ministry, enjoys reading, movies, playing sports, chess, coffee, beer, watching MMA, MLB, NFL, hunting, fishing, and songwriting (he's written over 25 songs and recorded three CD’s).
+He's been married to his wonderful wife, Abbe, for 14 years.
 Together they have three beautiful children (Jackson, Chloe, and Lucy).

 Here are some figurative and not so figurative things I have learned to keep handy on my journey as a solo rural pastor.
 If you have any to add throw them into the post as well.
 Help a brother out!
 A Hat Collection: Are you a “jack of all trades master of none” kind of person? […]

 He cannot afford the books he just bought to help him serve you better.
 He has worked over five weeks in a row without a day off several times this year and the only one who knows are his wife and kids.
 Yes he probably knows all the gossip about you (though he will say […]